hashicorp/design-system/website/docs/components/breadcrumb/partials/guidelines/guidelines.md

 !!!
 Info

-The last item in a the breadcrumb should always be the current page.
+The last item in a the breadcrumb should always be the current page, and it should not be interactive.

 !!!